Expert commercial roofing services with a quick, reliable inspection. Call Us Today! +1 806-404-1250

 FAQs

-How to protect a commercial roof from Texas hail damage?
+How do you protect a commercial roof from Texas hail damage?

-In Texas hail zones, use Class 4 or FM 4470 impact-rated roofing membranes and hail guards on rooftop units.
-Add regular inspections after storms and apply protective coatings.
-This shields your roof and lowers repair risk.
+In Texas hail zones, use Class 4 impact-rated roofing membranes and add hail guards on rooftop units.
+Inspect after every storm and apply protective coatings to shield the roof and lower your repair risk.

-Use white or silicone elastomeric coatings designed for cool roofs.
-These reflect sun and protect against UV, which reduces heat stress on roofing and HVAC.
-They can extend roof life significantly.
+Use white or silicone elastomeric coatings made for cool roofs.
+They reflect sun and protect against UV, which reduces heat stress on the roofing and the HVAC system, and they can extend roof life significantly.

-Should I inspect the roof after hail hailstorm in Texas?
+Should I inspect the roof after a hailstorm in Texas?

 Yes.
 Inspect within 48 hours after hail to catch dents, membrane punctures, or granule loss.
-Quick checks help avoid hidden damage and preserve insurance claims.
+Quick checks help you avoid hidden damage and preserve any insurance claim.

-How often should inspect commercial roof be inspected in Texas?
+How often should a commercial roof be inspected in Texas?

-Inspect twice a year—in spring and fall—and within days of severe storms.
-That way you catch leaks early, especially before heat or hail seasons.
+Inspect twice a year, in spring and fall, and again within days of any severe storm.
+That way you catch leaks early, especially before the heat and hail seasons hit.

-How to improve roof drainage on a flat Texas roof?
+How do you improve roof drainage on a flat Texas roof?

-Add tapered insulation or ensure drains, scuppers, and downspouts are clear and sloped.
-Good drainage prevents water pooling that damages the roof.
+Add tapered insulation, and make sure drains, scuppers, and downspouts are clear and properly sloped.
+Good drainage prevents the water pooling that slowly destroys a flat roof.

-Is cool roofing worth it in commercial Texas?
+Is cool roofing worth it for a commercial building in Texas?

 What hail size damages a Texas commercial roof?